Making-Finance-Sustainable/RAG-VIDI-beta/docs/index.md

 ## Overview

-**Provisional title:** AI-Driven Text Analysis in the Political Economy of Sustainability: Hybrid Retrieval-Augmented Generation and LLM Multi-Agent Approach

-**Authors:** Bastián González-Bustamante and Natascha van der Zwan
+This repository contains the beta version of the RAG implementation of the paper (provisional title) "Provisional title: AI-Driven Text Analysis in the Political Economy of Sustainability: Hybrid Retrieval-Augmented Generation and LLM Multi-Agent Approach" by **Bastián González-Bustamante** and **Natascha van der Zwan**.

 ## Model Selection Benchmark